 People freaking love Amsterdam.
 It’s Disney World for adults plus canals plus flowers plus waffles.

-I’ve been to Amsterdam twice, once in September 2012 and again at the tail end of January/beginning of February.
+I’ve been to Amsterdam twice, once in September 2012 and my last visit was to Amsterdam in winter.
 I could easily go back once a year or more for the rest of my life.

 The first time, I really got into Amsterdam.
 I ate so much cheese.
 I took a canal tour and drank Heineken until I nearly vomited and walked around the Red Light District (in the daytime cause I’m a lady).

 I was such a good tourist.

 I slept off my jet lag, caught up on work, and ate waffles.
 SO MANY WAFFLES.
 And then on the third morning, I moved to Sofia.